Effects of climate change on the water cycle: Convection-permitting models to predict weather extremes

+Impacts on geomorphology

+Climate-driven changes in precipitation patterns are not only altering the global water cycle but also reshaping surface landforms.
+Intensification of rainfall, especially in polar and permafrost regions, has begun to trigger mass movement processes such as debris flows and active-layer detachment slides.
+In northwest Greenland, extreme summer rainfall events in 2016–2017 caused widespread slope failures that affected about 25 % of the surveyed landscape.
+The extent of disturbances observed to archaeological sites provides a proxy for long-term slope stability since the late Holocene and demonstrates that shifts toward rain-dominated precipitation regimes are already influencing geomorphic stability in the High Arctic.

 Impacts on water management aspects

 The human-caused changes to the water cycle will increase hydrologic variability and therefore have a profound impact on the water sector and investment decisions.
 They will affect water availability (water resources), water supply, water demand, water security and water allocation at regional, basin, and local levels.